pawaters/docker1/README.md

 01-ex01 Team speak client crashes when you connect to any server in its latest version (3.5.6) with latest Mac OS (12.2 Monterrey).
 --> solution (as of 18/3/2022): Download the beta (3.5.7).

+_ex 02)_ Dockerfile to containerize a Rails app

+The goal is to create a dockerfile that will install all that is needed to launch the rails server: dependencies, gems, copy app to right place, launch migrations.
+Then the dockerfile given by the subject will laucnh the rails server.
+All the ONBUILD actions will be done when the child image is built.
+Details in parent Dockerfile.

+In the vogsphere repo, we have turned in the Dockerfile that was to be created, as well as the subject "rail-Dockerfile", for ease of testing.